silviu-toderita/TAG_Machine/MANUAL.md

 - *Lost WiFi Connection!
 Searching for Networks... <-- Press Button to Start Hotspot*: The TAG Machine was connected, but lost the connection.
 The TAG Machine requires a Wi-Fi connection to access the internet and will not be able to function.
 Press the button if you would like to start a local hotspot to connect to the TAG Machine directly and update the Wi-Fi Settings.
 The TAG Machine will attempt to reconnect to this or any other known network.

 - *Unable to connect to message server!
 Check your internet connection.
 Attempting to connect...*: The TAG Machine is connected to Wi-Fi, however it could not reach the message server.
 This could be due to a problem with your internet connection, or with the server.
 If the Bridge URL was left as the default in the settings, contact Silviu to make sure his server hasn't stopped working.
 If you are using your own server, check the configuration.

+- If nothing is printing at all, access the [Web Interface](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#web-interface) and go to the Console.
+This should give you some idea of where the error lies.

 ## Settings